absmach/fluxmq/docs/broker.md

-# Broker & Message Routing
+# Broker & Message Routing (MQTT)

-This document explains the broker's internal architecture, message routing mechanisms, session management, and how clustering integrates with the core broker logic.
+This document explains the MQTT broker's internal architecture, message routing mechanisms, session management, and how clustering integrates with the core broker logic.
+AMQP 1.0 and AMQP 0.9.1 have their own brokers and routers; the shared queue manager is the binding layer between protocols.

 ## Table of Contents